 Taste is one of the poorer sense organs.
 We can perceive two sets of sensations when sipping coffee: true taste sensations and tactile sensations.
 There are only four tastes in the first group: sweet, bitter, acidic and salty.
 Tactile sensations are heat-related, astringency and physical consistency.

 Papillae (taste buds) on the tongue are small organs able to recognize tastes.
 The taste buds on the tip of our tongues recognize sweetness, the ones on the side of the tongue, saltiness, and the ones on the border, acidity.
 Bitterness is recognized by the papillae on the bottom of the tongue.

 Tactile sensations are very important as they help to determine a coffee’s profile.
 The temperature of the liquid gives the heat-related effects in espresso.
 Even though the habit of drinking cold coffee is spreading rapidly, espresso must be drunk hot, but not too hot.
-At 65 degrees centigrade we feel pain, and pain seriously compromises taste.
-Astringency is caused by the precipitation of a saliva protein and by specific poliphenols, which are present in high quantities in certain types of coffee.
-These poliphenols can attach themselves to the proteins of our oral membrane.
+At 65 degrees centigrade, we feel pain, and pain seriously compromises taste.
+Astringency is caused by the precipitation of a saliva protein and by specific polyphenols, which are present in high quantities in certain types of coffee.
+These polyphenols can attach themselves to the proteins of our oral membrane.

 As a consequence, we feel a sense of dryness and sometimes our mouth sets (as if we were eating an unripe persimmon).
 Viscosity gives us an almost opposite sensation.
 This depends on the presence of microscopic solid particles and colloids- molecules of high molecular weight – which give sensations of roundness and thickness.